-For more than two decades, Tony DeMarco has been a pioneer in cost forecasting and analysis technology.
-He has led PRICE both in its former incarnation as a division of Lockheed Martin and since its inception as a successful independent company in 1998.
+For more than three decades, Tony DeMarco has been a pioneer in cost forecasting and analysis technology.
+He has led PRICE® both in its former incarnation as a division of Lockheed Martin and since its inception as a successful independent company, as President, in 1998.

-Among Mr. DeMarco’s credits are the design and implementation of the first application-specific integrated circuit cost-estimating tool.
+Among Tony’s credits are the design and implementation of the first application-specific integrated circuit cost-estimating tool.
 He soon added enhancements that produced the first parametric electronic module estimating system, which is still an avionics industry standard.
-He holds a patent on the PRICE labor and materials cost estimating model and, for the PC market, he designed XPERT/H™, a desktop version of the PRICE Hardware Model.
+He holds a patent on the PRICE® labor and materials cost estimating model, and, for the PC market, he designed XPERT/H™, a desktop version of the PRICE® Hardware Model.

-In 1997, Mr. DeMarco received the highest honor bestowed by the International Society of Parametric Analysts (ISPA), the Freiman Award.
-In 2001, he was appointed by then–NASA Administrator Daniel S. Goldin to serve on the International Space Station Management and Cost Evaluation Task Force (IMCE).
-He helped NASA to address cost growth on the program by assessing the quality of the ISS cost estimates as well as program assumptions and requirements, and by identifying high-risk budget areas and potential risk mitigation strategies.
-Using PRICE modeling, Mr. DeMarco found that the program was underestimated by more than $20 billion.
+Tony was appointed in 2001 by then–NASA Administrator Daniel S. Goldin to serve on the International Space Station Management and Cost Evaluation Task Force.
+He helped NASA to address cost growth by assessing the quality of the ISS cost estimates as well as program assumptions and requirements, and by identifying high-risk budget areas and potential risk mitigation strategies.